xhmmza/NumPredictor-ML/README.md

-# NumPredictor-ML
+# AI Number Predictor 🔢🤖
-"AI-powered number predictor that learns patterns and predicts the next number in a sequence using Python, NumPy, and scikit-learn.
-Features real-time user input and data visualization with Matplotlib."
+A simple AI model that predicts the next number in a sequence using **Python, NumPy, and scikit-learn**.

+## 📌 Features
+✅ Learns patterns from a given sequence
+✅ Uses **Linear Regression** for predictions
+✅ Takes **user input** to predict the next number
+✅ **Visualizes predictions** with Matplotlib